Guido Maria Conforti: Founder

-Conforti established the Xaverian Missionaries on 3 December 1895 and the organization received the approval of Pope Leo XIII on December 3, 1898.
+Conforti established the Xaverian Missionaries on 3 December 1895 and the organization received the approval of Pope Leo XIII on 3 December 1898.
 In 1899, he sent the order's first missionaries to China.
 Leo XIII appointed him Archbishop of Ravenna in May 1902 following the death of Cardinal Agostino Gaetano Riboldi.
-He was consecrated bishop on June 11, 1902, at the Church of St. Paul outside the Walls in Rome.
+He was consecrated bishop on 11 June 1902, at the Basilica of St Paul Outside the Walls in Rome.
 Conforti submitted his resignation due to his ill health in October 1904.
 On 14 November, he was made both the Coadjutor Bishop of Parma and Titular Archbishop of Stauropolis.

 In 1907 he became Bishop of Parma, retaining his personal title of Archbishop.
 He traveled to all parishes via horseback or other means to inspect his diocese.
 He had a particular focus on religious education.

 Conforti is said to have provided the initiative behind Pope Benedict XV's encyclical Maximum illud, issued on 30 November 1919.
 That document is called the Magna Carta of modern Catholic missionary work.

 He travelled to China in 1928 to visit the Xaverian Missionaries working there.
 He arrived in Shanghai on 26 October 1928 and met with his contacts to inspect their work.

 Conforti returned to Parma and fell ill in October 1931.
 He died a month later and he was interred in Parma.
 His tomb was later relocated in 1942 and in 1996.

 Sainthood

+Conforti's spiritual writings were approved by theologians on 12 July 1946.
 The cause of sainthood was introduced in Parma on 29 May 1959 under Pope John XXIII and the work done on a diocesan level culminated on 11 February 1982 with Conforti being declared Venerable by Pope John Paul II on account of his life of heroic virtue.

 The requisite miracle being approved, Conforti was beatified by John Paul II on 17 March 1996.

-A second tribunal for a miracle needed for canonization opened on 4 October 2005 and closed on 16 November 2005 and Pope Benedict XVI signed the decree for the miracle on 10 December 2010, leading to his canonization on 23 October 2011.
+A second tribunal for a miracle needed for canonization opened on 4 October 2005 and closed on 16 November 2005 and Pope Benedict XVI approved the decree on 10 December 2010, leading to his canonization on 23 October 2011.